 - Read reputable websites, find books, and talk with treatment professionals so that you can build your knowledge about cocaine and the effects that this drug can have on those who abuse it.
 Learn to recognize the signs and symptoms of cocaine intoxication and overdose, and make a plan for how to handle these situations if they arise.

-- Along with the above, research options for treatment that might help your loved one overcome his or her cocaine use.
-Make a short and manageable list of a few treatment centers that might be a good fit for your loved one.
+- Along with the above, research options for rehab that might help your loved one overcome his or her cocaine use.
+Make a short and manageable list of a few rehab centers that might be a good fit for your loved one.

 - Perhaps the most difficult part of this process is also one of the most necessary: Talk with your loved one.
 These conversations are likely to be difficult, but it is important that you share your observations and concerns openly and nonjudgmentally while also listening to your loved one’s responses and encouraging him or her to get help.
 Do not issue ultimatums, no matter how afraid or angry you may be, and try to prevent these conversations from turning into arguments.

-- When your loved one decides to enter treatment, share the list of treatment centers you found with him or her and discuss some good options for care.
+- When your loved one decides to enter rehab, share the list of treatment centers you found with him or her and discuss some good options for care.
 Help your loved one with logistics while also supporting him or her.
-For example, you might consider setting up appointments with treatment center staff members, while also offering to accompany your loved one to those appointments.
+For example, you might consider setting up appointments with rehab center staff members, while also offering to accompany your loved one to those appointments.

-- During your loved one’s time in treatment, remain an active source of support and participate in any family sessions and psychoeducation that your loved one’s treatment center may offer.
+- During your loved one’s time in rehab, remain an active source of support and participate in any family sessions and psychoeducation that your loved one’s treatment center may offer.

 Substances of abuse are known to cause widespread damage and devastation in individuals’ lives, and cocaine is certainly no exception.
 Individuals who abuse this drug may find themselves struggling at work and at home.
 They may lose interest in relationships, causing separation, divorce, loss of child custody, and even complete social isolation.
 Cocaine use can also cause damage to numerous organ systems in the body, including the mucous membranes, cardiovascular system, digestive system, reproductive system, and the nervous system.
 Individuals who abuse cocaine may suffer injury as result of accidents while intoxicated or drug-related violence.
 Of course, the prospect of a potentially fatal overdose also looms over every instance of cocaine use.
 Fortunately, with proper treatment, individuals who experience a cocaine addiction can overcome the grip this drug has on their lives and can regain the hope of a sober future.